Fedora31/nhcustom2/README.md

 no-hats-mod.
 If done correctly, the path should start with the following:
 `input/models/...`

+The program will refuse to run if there isn't an `input` folder.

 After the program is run, the resulting mod will be placed in the `output` folder, and is ready to be compiled into a .vpk file by the program of your choice.
+Like I wrote previously, the `output` folder is wiped at every start of the program.

 ## Compiling